 - About 4,000 Canadians per year die by suicide—an average of almost 11 suicides a day.
 It affects people of all ages and backgrounds.

-- While mental illness accounts for about 10% of the burden of disease in Ontario, it receives just 7% of health care dollars.
+- While mental illness accounts for about 10 per cent of the burden of disease in Ontario, it receives just 7 per cent of health care dollars.
 Relative to this burden, mental health care in Ontario is underfunded by about $1.5 billion